 Adhesion of the joint sealant to the mesh screen is essential to evaluate adhesion-in-peel properties of the sealant to the substrate.
 Due to the unique characteristics of each sealant, the sealant manufacturer must determine for each sealant the appreciate screen composition, mesh dimensions, wire diameter and screen cleaning and priming procedure.

-Polyester mesh, fiberglass mesh, airplane cloth, fabric, plasticly or similar material can be used in lieu of a wire mesh provided that the material is pliable, of a thickness no greater than 0.5 mm, does not adversely affect sealant cure and does not rupture during adhesion-in-peel testing.
+Polyester mesh, fiberglass mesh, airplane cloth, fabric, plastically or similar material can be used in lieu of a wire mesh provided that the material is pliable, of a thickness no greater than 0.5 mm, does not adversely affect sealant cure and does not rupture during adhesion-in-peel testing.